First Course FAQs

 What is the Calculus Readiness Exam (CRE)?
 Who should take it?

-Some majors require one of the calculus courses, Math 11 or Math 30.
-Business majors, with a few exceptions, take Math 30 (Calculus for Business I), while majors in the physical sciences and engineering take Math 11 (Calculus and Analytic Geometry I).
-Both are traditional calculus courses and require a solid background in high school mathematics (see fuller course descriptions).
+Some majors require one of the calculus courses, Math 11, Math 30, or Math 35.
+Business majors, with a few exceptions, take Math 30 (Calculus for Business I), while majors in the life sciences take Math 35 (Calculus for Life Sciences), and majors in the physical sciences and engineering take Math 11 (Calculus and Analytic Geometry I).
+All are traditional calculus courses and require a solid background in high school mathematics (see fuller course descriptions).
 The purpose of taking the Calculus Readiness Exam is to determine whether you should start with Math 9 (Precalculus) or a calculus course, and whether an associated lab section would be helpful.
 Please take this exam seriously, as you will only be allowed to take it once.
 Be aware that our calculus courses are more conceptual than those taught in most high schools.

 You are not required to take the Calculus Readiness Exam if: